OctopusDeploy/blog/blog/2023-08/deprecating-win2003/index.md

 From the 2024.1 release onwards, Windows Server 2003 will become an unsupported platform for deployment targets or Workers.

-If there's anything in this post that concerns you, or you'd like further information, please get in touch with our[support team](mailto:support@octopus.com) or add a comment below.
+If there's anything in this post that concerns you, or you'd like further information, please get in touch with our [support team](mailto:support@octopus.com) or add a comment below.

 Happy deployments!